Northern Arizona Lumberjacks men's basketball statistical leaders

-The Norther Arizona Lumberjacks men's basketball statistical leaders are individual statistical leaders of the Northern Arizona Lumberjacks men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
+The Northern Arizona Lumberjacks men's basketball statistical leaders are individual statistical leaders of the Northern Arizona Lumberjacks men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 The Lumberjacks represent Northern Arizona University in the NCAA's Big Sky Conference.

 Northern Arizona began competing in intercollegiate basketball in 1909.
 However, the school's record book does not generally list records from before the 1950s, as records from before this period are often incomplete and inconsistent.
 Since scoring was much lower in this era, and teams played much fewer games during a typical season, it is likely that few or no players from this era would appear on these lists anyway.

 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but Northern Arizona's record books includes players in these stats before these seasons.
 These lists are updated through the end of the 2024–25 season.